ncetaniL/ncetaniL/README.md

  🌱 I’m currently learning **Computer Science At TUT**

-⚡ Fun fact: **It is impossible for most people to lick their own elbow....haha I made you try to lick your elbow :-)**
+⚡ Fun fact: **It is impossible for most people to lick their own elbow....haha made you try to lick your elbow :-)**

  </div>